Summary of Chapter 1. How does Xamarin.Forms fit in?

 Cross-platform mobile development

 This problem is common when targeting mobile platforms.
 Currently, there exist two major mobile platforms, the Apple family of iPhones and iPads running the iOS operating system, and the Android operating system that runs on a variety of phones and tablets.
-Another significant platform is Microsoft's Universal Windows Platform (UWP), which allows a single program to target both Windows 10 and Windows 10 Mobile.
+Another significant platform is Microsoft's Universal Windows Platform (UWP), which allows a single program to target both Windows 10.

 A software vendor that wishes to target these platforms must deal with different user-interface paradigms, three different development environments, three different programming interfaces, and—perhaps most awkwardly—three different programming languages: Objective-C for the iPhone and iPad, Java for Android, and C# for Windows.

 The C# and .NET solution